paapaabdullahm/angular-cli/README.md

 `http://web.example.com`

 # if live-reload doesn't work, it means changes made to source are not being detected.
-The problem is related with Inotify Watches Limit on Linux.
-Use the following solution to resolve it (Tested this to work on Linux systems):
+This problem is related with Inotify Watche's Limit on Linux.
+Use the following solution to resolve it (The Vagrant solution currently throws an error which terminates the watch process after it has initialised.
+Still looking for a working solution):

 * Vagrant Users: Install the [**vagrant-notify-forwarder**](https://github.com/mhallin/vagrant-notify-forwarder) plugin
 `$ vagrant plugin install vagrant-notify-forwarder`
 `$ vagrant reload`